 Service Area

 Wheat Belt's service territory covers approximately 3,600 square miles of the southern portion of the Nebraska panhandle.
-Parts of seven counties are served - Banner, Morrill, Cheyenne, Deuel, Garden, Keith and Arthur.
-The communities of Sunol, Gurley, Dalton, Lorenzo and Redington are supplied by Wheat Belt PPD.
-Within the service area the towns of Broadwater, Lisco, Oshkosh, Lodgepole, Lewellen and Big Springs, are supplied energy by NPPD (Nebraska Public Power District), Sidney and Chappell are members of the MEAN (Municipal Energy Association of Nebraska).
-The Wheat Belt PPD main office is located in Sidney, Nebraska: two outposts are located in the towns of Dalton and Oshkosh.
+Parts of seven counties are served - Banner, Morrill, Cheyenne, Deuel, Garden, Keith, and Arthur.
+The communities of Sunol, Gurley, Dalton, Lorenzo, and Redington are supplied by Wheat Belt PPD.
+Within the service area, the towns of Broadwater, Lisco, Oshkosh, Lodgepole, Lewellen, and Big Springs are supplied with energy by NPPD (Nebraska Public Power District), and Sidney and Chappell are members of the MEAN (Municipal Energy Association of Nebraska).
+The Wheat Belt PPD main office is located in Sidney, Nebraska; two outposts are located in the towns of Dalton and Oshkosh.

-As of December 2020, Wheat Belt has 164 miles of transmission line, 2,195 miles of overhead distribution and another 156 miles of underground distribution.
-The load is divided into 1,994 rural and town residential services, 1,272 seasonal services, 998 irrigation accounts, 651 small commercials (under one MVA) and 12 industrial accounts (over one MVA) and 115 lighting and public facilities.
+As of December 2025, Wheat Belt has 164 miles of transmission line, 2,201 miles of overhead distribution, and another 159 miles of underground distribution.
+The load is divided into 1,845 rural and town residential services, 1,385 seasonal services, 1,009 irrigation accounts, 551 small commercials (under one MVA), 12 industrial accounts (over one MVA), and 263 lighting and public facilities.